🌐 Network Fix

 Update Network Drivers

-Outdated drivers can cause connection problems.
+Outdated drivers can cause unstable or broken connections.

 • Open Device Manager

-• Find Network Adapters
+• Expand Network Adapters

-• Update your driver
+• Right-click your adapter

 07